 Student Accessibility Support provides a range of supports to undergraduate and graduate students with disabilities.
 Academic accommodations are discussed here.
-Visit our non-academic accommodations page for dietary, housing, parking, and transportation accommodations.
+Visit our non-academic accommodations page for dietary, housing, parking/Accessible Transport Van accommodations.

 The ADA defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activities.
 This definition is broad enough that many students who do not think of themselves as students with disabilities may still qualify under the law.
 We encourage you to reach out if you aren't sure whether you might qualify.

 Disclosing a disability and requesting accommodations are personal decisions.
 Brandeis does not require you to disclose the existence of a disability, but requesting accommodations does require that you disclose your disability.
 Be sure to contact SAS as soon as possible to ensure all your accommodations are delivered in a timely manner.

 - Contact SAS

 Call the Academic Services main phone line at 781-736-3470, or email email@example.com to schedule a meeting with an SAS Accessibility Specialist.
 This is the first right step if you aren't sure if you should request accommodations, want to know more about what SAS provides, or have questions about documentation.
 If you are ready to submit documentation and don't need to talk with a Specialist first, you may skip to the next step.